 I am really lucky to live in an area that is so rich in history.
-One of my favorite places is the historic town of Dilworthtown, in Chester Country, Pa.
+One of my favorite places is the historic town of Dilworthtown, store in Chester Country, Pa.

 This is the Dilworthtown Country Store.
 It was built in the 1700′s, and was once, one of the oldest operating country stores in America.
 Village founder, James Dilworth, ran a blacksmith shop, and built this store across the road, where he sold a number of essentials, according to documents and diaries.